Frequently Asked Questions

 The suggested allowance helps to cover the transportation cost, meals, additional materials, outings and other events that the participants will need to attend during the course.
 Potential participants should discuss any specific needs (over and above the recommended allowance) with their respective churches.

-8. I can only make it in February.
+9. I can only make it in February.
 Can I join FYP later in the programme?

 We strongly encourage participants to be present from the start of the programme as the curriculum is sequential and each week’s content builds upon the previous ones.
+See Q.8.

-9. Can I work part time, after FYP hours?
+10. Can I work part time, after FYP hours?

-10. Can I take a short break to travel during FYP?
+11. Can I take a short break to travel during FYP?

 Unless the participant has to visit his/her family members in our neighbouring countries, we strongly discourage FYP participants to do so as it may affect the overall learning experience – both for themselves, as well as the other participants.
+See Q.8.

-Join us for FYP 2024
+Join us for FYP 2026

-8 Jan - 22 Mar, 2024
+5 Jan - 27 Mar, 2026

 1. Participant Application form

-2. Pastor’s referral form (please send this referral form to your pastor-in-charge or youth worker to complete on your behalf)
+2. Pastor’s Referral Form (please send this referral form to your pastor-in-charge or youth worker to complete on your behalf)

-Registration closes on 31 December, 2023.
+Early Bird ends 14 December 2025; Registration closes on 31 December, 2025.